Meowmerry/meowmerry/README.md

 <img src="./asset/giphy.gif" width="5%" />
 I'm Thasanee, nickname Meow.
 I would like to be a Software Developer, a Software Engineer and always love to be happy and delight woooo, :😄 :.

+Front End Software Developer originally from Thailand with a passion to learn new technologies.
+Strong problem solving and organizational skills useful in any multidisciplinary setting.
+Effective in a team atmosphere with thoughtful attention to communication.

 🔭
-🌱 I’m currently learning to be a software developer and new languagues.
+🌱 I’m currently working on a software Engineer.
 I can speak Thai, Loas, English and a little Spanish.

 I love to learn and challenge myself.

 My top used programming languages are `JavaScript` and `TypeScript`, `React`.
 FYI